reactioncommerce/docs/guides/developers-guide/core/developing-graphql.md

 The GraphQL server and `/graphql` endpoint is configured and returned by the `createApolloServer` function, which is called from the `ReactionAPI` class instance.

 `createApolloServer` does pretty standard configuration of an Express app using `apollo-server-express`.
 The main things it does are:
-- Checks the identity token using Express middleware
+- Checks the access token using Express middleware
 - Builds the `context` object that’s available in all resolver functions.
 See [The Reaction GraphQL Context](#the-reaction-graphql-context)
 - Formats the `errors` array that is returned to clients, to make errors as helpful as possible
 - Provides the merged GraphQL schema